eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 have to declare the value `variable`.

-Since it's quite noisy to explicitly perform numeric widening in numeric expressions, the numeric operators automatically widen their operands, so we could write the expression above like this:
+Since it's quite noisy to explicitly perform numeric widening in numeric expressions, the numeric operators _do_ automatically widen their operands, so we could write the expression above like this:

 <!-- try-pre: